-Root Canal Treatment with a specialist (Endodontist) has a successful rate is 95%, and the treated teeth are expected to live many years later.
+Root canal treatment with a specialist (Endodontist) has a success rate of 95%, and the treated teeth are expected to live many years later.

-With proper care, most teeth that have undergone endodontic treatment—a root canal—can last as long as other natural teeth.
+With proper care, most teeth that have undergone endodontic treatment—a root canal treatment—can last as long as other natural teeth.

 Teeth sometimes turn grey after root canal treatment.
 This is often a result of the medicated pastes that the dentist uses to clear the infection inside the tooth.
 For many back teeth, this is not a problem as they are not very visible.
 For a front tooth, turning grey may not match other front teeth.
 Ask your dentist about internal bleaching to help restore the tooth’s natural colour.
 Otherwise, a crown or veneer may be needed to mask the color and match the other teeth.